Introduction to Wildland/Urban Interface Hazard Mitigation

 The Fremont County Wildland Fire Management Program (Firewise) was established in the fall of 2000 to develop a cooperative plan to lessen the likelihood of severe wildland fires in the wildland/urban interface.
 A number of cooperators at the county, state, and federal levels are actively involved in the program.

-The Firewise program’s goal is to provide public education about Firewise home design, Firewise landscaping, and to provide Stewardship plans which help to mitigate the hazards in and around homeowner’s property.
+The Firewise program’s goal is to provide public education about Firewise home design, Firewise landscaping, and to provide Wildfire Mitigation plans which help to reduce the hazards in and around homeowner’s property.